 - If you hold a pebble in your hand while circling a Midsummer bonfire, any wish will be granted.
 Simply whisper the wish before casting the stone into the fire.

 - Others believed that the ashes from a Midsummer bonfire would ensure fertility for their crops.
 Common practices included mixing the ashes with the seeds while planting or spreading them over the fields.

 Not surprisingly, given the wealth of other lore surrounding the day, the ancient Celts also believed St. John’s Eve was a prime day for faerie activity, second only to Halloween.
 Anyone who wanted to see one of the wee folk would gather fern spores at the stroke of midnight and rub it onto their eyelids.
 One had to be careful, though, because the crafty faeries often led unwary humans astray, getting them utterly lost, even in familiar territory.
 This condition was known as being “pixie-led,” and could be safeguarded against by turning your clothing inside out or carrying a small a few leaves of rue, a strong-smelling evergreen, in your pocket.

 Midsummer’s Eve is Herb Evening

 Midsummer’s Eve is also known as Herb Evening.
 Legend says that this is the best night for gathering magical herbs.
-Supposedly, a special plant flowers only on this night, and the person who picks it can understand the language of the trees.
-Other Swedish legends and traditions include placing flowers were under your pillow before bed, which will cause you to dream about the one you will marry.
+Supposedly, a special plant blooms only on this night, and the person who picks it can understand the language of the trees.
+Other Swedish legends and traditions include placing flowers under your pillow before bed, which will cause you to dream about the one you will marry.